Skip to main content

 When you renew your mortgage, you agree to stay with your current lender for another term.
 The terms and conditions of your mortgage generally stay the same and you'll be offered the current interest rate, for a specified term.

-If you are happy with your current mortgage and your research suggests you are getting good value for your money, you may have no reason to change your plans.
+If you're happy with your current mortgage and your research suggests you are getting good value for your money, and if this solution still aligns with your current financial goals, you may have no reason to change your plans.

 Option 2: Refinancing your mortgage

 Refinancing can take place at any time during your mortgage term.
-You can refinance because you want to lower your monthly payments by creating a new mortgage with a lower rate and a new amortization period.
+You can refinance because you want to lower your monthly payments by securing a new mortgage rate and a new amortization period.
 Or, you can refinance because you want to borrow some more money and add it to the amount you currently owe on your mortgage.

 Learn more about refinancing